Steve Simon: Minnesota House of Representatives

-2014 and 2018 Minnesota Secretary of State campaigns
+2014, 2018 and 2022 Minnesota Secretary of State campaigns

 On August 6, 2013, Simon announced his candidacy in the 2014 Minnesota Secretary of State election.
-He narrowly defeated Republican Dan Severson for the office.
-Simon was re-elected by a fairly large margin in 2018.
-As of 2021, Simon has never lost an election.
+He narrowly defeated Republican nominee Dan Severson.
+In 2018, Simon was reelected by a fairly large margin over Republican nominee John Howe.
+In 2022, he was reelected over Republican nominee Kim Crockett by an even larger margin.
+As of 2025, Simon has never lost an election.

 Personal life

 Steve Simon is married to Leia Christoffer Simon, and they have two children together.
 Active in his local community, Simon is a member of the TwinWest Chamber of Commerce, the American Cancer Society, the local League of Women Voters, the St. Louis Park Community Education Advisory Council, and the Lenox Foundation, which raises funds for the St. Louis Park Senior Program.
-He is a member of Temple Israel, serves on the board of the Minnesota Chapter of the Jewish Community Relations Council, and is an attorney.
+He is a member of Temple Israel, has served on the board of the Minnesota Chapter of the Jewish Community Relations Council, and is an attorney.